-Motor vehicle crashes are a leading cause of preventable injury and death for children and youth in Ontario.
+Motor vehicle crashes are a leading cause of injury and death for children and youth in Ontario, and they are preventable.
 Road fatalities, injuries and trauma have enormous impacts on individuals, families and communities.
-Education on road safety needs to start at a young age and continue as children grow, while keeping the safety topics relevant according to their age.

 This section includes lesson plans with cross-curricular links to literacy, health and physical education as well as many expectations in other subject areas.
 Various themes (outlined below) related to road safety are integrated into the lessons.

 Kindergarten to Grade 6